quicwg/ops-drafts/draft-ietf-quic-applicability.md

 to the next path.
 For intentional migrations the client can send probing packets before switching over to measure the path characteristics and eventually pre-heat the congestion controller.
-The other endpoint in required to validate the new path before use in order to avoid address spoofiing attacks.
-Path validation takes one RTT and congestion control will also be reset on path miragtion.
+The other endpoint in required to validate the new path before use in order to avoid address spoofing attacks.
+Path validation takes at least one RTT and congestion control will also be reset on path migration.
 Therefore migration usually has a performance impact.